huypham102110/Carbon-Emission-Analysis/README.md

 | Tobacco                                                                | 0.00          | 0.00          | 1.00          | 0.00          | 0.00          |
 | Trading Companies & Distributors and Commercial Services & Supplies    | 0.00          | 0.00          | 39.83         | 0.00          | 0.00          |
 | Utilities                                                              | 30.50         | 0.00          | 0.00          | 30.50         | 0.00          |

+Conclusion:
+Some industries show a downward trend, possibly due to regulatory changes or improved efficiency.